nunezMyles/IPPTracker_fitness/README.md

 # IPPTracker - Fitness Tracker

 A mobile app that records the timings and sets of User runs/situps/pushups.
-It includes an IPPT score calculator, activity planner, location tracker to map routes & Spotify integration.
+It includes an IPPT score calculator, Activity planner, Location tracker to map routes & Spotify integration.

 ## Frontend